From Junk Drawer to Airplane Seat

 Our emails back and forth culminated in a trip to Greece to meet them in 2016.
 We were able to do some genealogical research there, including visiting the cemetery where my great-grandparents had been interred and seeing the house my grandfather was born in.
 Friendships were cemented, "new" old photos were discovered, people who hadn't been in contact much reconnected with each other, and promises of future visits were made.
 And just generally, my DNA sang to be there.
 It was an amazing experience.

 All this from a cookbook.
 It was the pebble thrown into the pond, and the lovely ripples are still emanating out from it to this day.

 Moral of the story - save your photos as best you can.
 Ask everyone - I mean everyone - in your family about your family history, and Write.
 That.
 Stuff.
 Down.
 Now.
 You may not be so into genealogy now, but maybe down the road you will be, and you (like me) will kick yourself that you didn't get the information when these folks were alive.
 Or you may never be interested in it, but when your kids are in their forties they might want to chronicle your family history for their kids.
 Anything you save will be a holy grail for them.

 *foustanella - The traditional kilted garment worn in many parts of Greece until the early 20th century.
 It was worn by rural Greek men in some areas and was the military garb of choice for a few centuries.
 Today the Evzones still wear them.
-Because nothing strikes fear into the heart of the enemy like a pleated skirt.

 In the next article in this series, I'll get into detail about 15 ways to get started from scratch with Greek genealogy.